Mohan-Palat/sei-project-2/README.md

 - house trained
 - characteristics ("Cute","Intelligent","Large","Playful","Happy","Affectionate")
 - description (sentence describing the dog)
+- interested owners: this would be a number of people interested in adopting this particular dog

 **might include a field to determine if the dog works well with Children and other pets**